Francis Dolarhyde: Television adaptation

 Dolarhyde is portrayed by Richard Armitage in season 3 of the television series Hannibal, beginning in episode 8, "The Great Red Dragon".
 Dolarhyde was referenced in the series premiere as the unseen murderer of the Marlowe family.
 In this continuity, Dolarhyde and Lecter (Mads Mikkelsen) communicate directly by telephone, and Dolarhyde's inner discussions with the Dragon are instead depicted as therapy sessions with Lecter.
 In the series finale, "The Wrath of the Lamb", Lecter and Graham (Hugh Dancy) kill Dolarhyde together; Graham stabs him, while Lecter bites his throat out.

 Inspiration

 Harris loosely based Francis Dolarhyde on the then-unidentified serial killer known as "BTK" (Bind, Torture, Kill), who at the time of the book's publication was terrorizing Kansas with a series of murders, beginning with the murder of a family in their home.
 Like Dolarhyde, BTK engaged in necrophiliac acts with his victims' bodies; he also wrote letters to the police alluding to being under the control of an outside influence, which he referred to as "Factor X".

-Harris had consulted with FBI Agent John E. Douglas prior to writing the book, and Douglas had served as a consultant on the BTK case for Kansas police.
-Harris was so impressed with Douglas that he borrowed aspects of his life story and personality for Will Graham and Jack Crawford.
+Harris consulted with FBI Agent John E. Douglas prior to writing the book, and Douglas served as a consultant on the BTK case for Kansas police.
+Harris was so impressed with Douglas that he borrowed aspects of his life story and personality for the characters of Will Graham and Jack Crawford.